 Holly Emmert - Operations & Business Development Director

 I am a Kansas City girl – born & raised.
 After graduating from Park University with my Bachelor’s degree in Business Management, I worked in the banking industry which led me to a position with IAAP’s accounting team.
 I’ve been with IAAP for over 10 years and now serve as the Operations & Business Development Director.
 With a small but mighty team and passionate members, I truly believe there is no limit to what this association can do.

-When I’m not at work you’ll find me at home jamming out to some good music, spending time with my husband and son, or playing with my three dogs.
-I am the textbook definition of Crazy Dog Lady so If you catch me at one of our conferences, feel free to show me photos of your pups!
+When I’m not at work, you’ll find me at home spending time with my husband and son or playing with our three dogs.
+I am the textbook definition of Crazy Dog Lady so if you catch me at one of our conferences, feel free to show me photos of your pups!